programmerraja/MyBlog/content/misc/AI project ideas.md

 - [ ] Build a chrome extension which will anlayse the stock on screener website and give the oponion based on data

+Agent AI
+- Product name suggestion based on there product description
+-
+-

 I want you to help me to build the website for me in minimist theme below i have share details about me and what website need to have